david-forer/portfolio/readme.md

 # Changes
 ------------------------------------------
-The only real change was I deleted one of my flexbox's in the bottom footer section.
+The first change made was I deleted one of my flexbox's in the bottom footer section as it didn't have a purpose on my site.
 I also had to revise some of my coloring based on staying with the black and the white with red as the standout color.
 I found the basic colors were to hard on the eyes and I softened thenm slightly to #f0f0f0, #101010 and #f0000.
 To make my navigation stand out I needed to change the backgrounds of the links to make them pop.
 Originally I had some very small colors added to my form and the social icons and decided to remove them to keep my color palette.

 # Challenges
 --------------------------------------------